Go see, explore, take photos, and write it up! I love exploring places that I see on the Rand McNally Road Atlas or by serendipity.

 Carlsbad Mineral Water Spa.
 Located in Carlsbad Village along Carlsbad Boulevard and housed in the all-too-obvious Hanseatic, half-timbered look-alike from the old country, the spa serves as both an outlet for filling up water bottles from the city's famous alkaline spring water and a spa facility with themed rooms for the self-indulgent.
 Quite simply, "this is the place" and why the city came into existence.

 Legoland California.
-Opened in 1999 Legoland California’s location is perfect located halfway between Disneyland and Sea World San Diego (it’s actually closer to Sea World).
-Featuring more than 40 rides and attractions which include miniature city displays of New York, San Francisco Las Vegas, and Washington, D.C., a waterpark, and aquarium, Legoland has been continuously expanding and its latest attraction is the theme-based hotel which opened in 2014 which sits at the park’s entrance.
+Opened in 1999, Legoland California’s location is perfectly located halfway between Disneyland and Sea World San Diego (it’s actually closer to Sea World).
+Featuring more than 40 rides and attractions which include miniature city displays of New York, San Francisco Las Vegas, and Washington, D.C., a waterpark, and an aquarium, Legoland has been continuously expanding and its latest attraction is the theme-based hotel which opened in 2014 which sits at the park’s entrance.

 Resorts & Recreation

 Omni La Costa Resort and Spa.
 Opened in 1965 the Omni La Costa Resort, formerly the La Costa resort, is a sprawling hotel resort with a golf course in the La Costa section of Carlsbad and the first mega resort opened in the city since the Victorian era beach hotels in carlsbad village.
 The resort annually hosts the WTA’s southern Caliofrnia Open and formley hosted the PGA events as well as the Kia Classic LPGA.